-Items of property, plant and equipment are measured at cost less accumulated depreciation and impairment losses.
+Items of plant and equipment are measured at cost less accumulated depreciation and impairment losses.
+Land and buildings are recognised at fair value (see c(iv)).

 Cost includes expenditure that is directly attributable to the acquisition of the asset.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.
 When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.